apache/beam/website/src/roadmap/portability.md

 ## Status

+MVP, and FeatureCompletness nearly done (missing SDF, timers) for SDKs, Python ULR, and shared java runners library.
+Flink is the first runner to fully leverage this, with focus moving to Performance.
+See the
-MVP in progress (near completion for Flink runner).
-See the [Portability support table](https://s.apache.org/apache-beam-portability-support-table) for details.
+[Portability support table](https://s.apache.org/apache-beam-portability-support-table)
+for details.